 Check out the monster EV trucks deployed by Tata Steel at Jamshedpur plant

-Check out the monster EV trucks deployed by Tata Steel at Jamshedpur plant1 min read .
-Updated: 09 Sep 2021, 01:53 PM IST
+Check out the monster EV trucks deployed by Tata Steel at Jamshedpur plant

 After deploying the EVs at Sahibabad plant earlier, Tata Steel is now deploying these at Jamshedpur.
 Each EV can operate at even 60-degree ambient temperature and be charged to full in 95 minutes.